istio/istio.io/content/docs/setup/kubernetes/install/platform/ibm/index.md

 - Input the Helm release name (e.g. `istio`).
 - Select `istio-system` as the target namespace.
 - Select `local-cluster` as target cluster.
-- Check the agree checkbox after reading the license terms.
+- If you agree with the license terms, check the agree to license terms box.
 - (Optional) Customize the installation parameters by clicking `All parameters`.
 - Click the `Install` button.